How to Remove Ceiling Wallpaper

 Step 2 - Initial Saturation

 You will be working with some chemicals, so put on your gloves and eye protection.
+Make sure your work area's windows are open so you have proper ventilation.
 Pour some of the fabric softener in to the spray bottle.
 Using a stepladder, begin spraying the ceiling wallpaper with the fabric softener.
 Continue until the ceiling is completely covered.